Restoring a Table to a Specified Point in Time

 - If you have enabled the operation protection function, click Send Code in the displayed Identify Verification dialog box and enter the obtained verification code.
 Then, click OK.

-Second authentication is required to improve the security of your account and cloud product.
+Two-factor authentication is required to improve the security of your account and cloud product.
 For details about how to enable operation protection, see the Identity and Access Management User Guide.

 - On the displayed page, confirm the information and click Submit.